 Kevin Nisbet out to silence doubters as Shaun Maloney brings in Hibs legends for derby inspiration

+Hibs v Hearts: Kevin Nisbet out to silence doubters as Shaun Maloney brings in legends for derby inspiration

 When he converted Josh Doig’s cross for what turned out to be the winner against Cove Rangers in extra-time of the Scottish Cup fourth-round tie, Hibs forward Kevin Nisbet wheeled away with a pointed goal celebration.